Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 @note
-This is important for researchers in computational biology: for 20 algorithms and 5 data-structures, it is the difference between having to write, debug, document and maintain 100 functions versus 25.
+This is important for researchers in computational biology: for 20 algorithms applied to 5 data-structures, it is the difference between having to write, debug, document and maintain 100 functions versus 25.
 And this difference grows faster and faster with the number of algorithms and data-structures.

 ---

-### 2 - Extensibility through Function Objects

-The second reason why the library is generic is because its algorithms and structures are **extensible**.
-Users can adapt and customize **Quetzal** by using *function objects*.
-This flexibility is what makes it such a great tool for solving general coalescence problems.

----

-### 3 - Element Type Parameterization

-The third way that this library is generic is that its containers are parameterized on the element type.
-Meaning that data structures like population size history may be represented as `list<T>`, where T is any type you want (integers, double, floats, high-precision types...).

 [1] M. H. Austern.
 Generic Programming and the STL.